Side Strain (Abdominal)

 Back Pain is MultifactorialLower back pain is a complex condition, especially if it has been present for some time.
 Retraining the Transversus Abdominis and Multifidus are significant milestones in the road to recovery.
 It is, however, often not the whole solution.
 Depending on your needs, a comprehensive rehabilitation program will be designed for you by your physiotherapist.
-In addition to the Transversus Abdominis and Multifidus and core strengthening exercises, your rehabilitation will probably require other interventions.
+Your rehabilitation will probably require other interventions in addition to the Transversus Abdominis and Multifidus and core strengthening exercises.
 These techniques may include joint mobilisation, lumbopelvic alignment techniques, massage, muscle releases and stretches, leg and arm strengthening, posture correction and various other modalities to reduce your pain.
 Your physiotherapist will discuss your treatment options specific to your needs during your consultation.

 Lower Back Pain Treatment Guidelines?While lower back pain treatment will vary depending on your specific diagnosis, your physiotherapist will have the following aims.

 PHASE I - Back Pain Relief & ProtectionManaging your back pain is the main reason that you seek treatment for lower back pain.
 In truth, it was the final symptom that you developed and should be the first symptom to improve.
 Your physiotherapist will use an array of treatment tools to reduce your pain and inflammation.
 These include ice, electrotherapy, acupuncture, de-loading taping techniques, soft tissue massage.
 A course of non-steroidal anti-inflammatory drugs such as ibuprofen may also help in this phase.